Last updated 5 October 2016.

 This document contains a series of Git VCS command examples for project maintainers.
-Examples are based on modules, but themes, theme engines, and translations are essentially the same.
+Examples are based on modules, but themes and theme engines are essentially the same.

 - Before you start